APPtitude Pre-Law Program

 No

-The APPtitude certificate program was first offered during the Spring 2023 semester.
-Sessions were held weekly on Wednesdays from 3:30 to 4:30 pm (or as specially scheduled) from January 18 to March 8.
-The sessions were a combination of in-person and virtual.
+The APPtitude Certificate Program will be offered during the Spring 2024 semester.
+Sessions will be held weekly on Wednesdays from 3:30 to 5:00 pm (or as specially scheduled) from January 17 to March 6, 2024.
+The sessions will be a combination of in-person and virtual.

 No, students do not earn academic credit for completing the APPtitude program.